-CAMO - Principle and layout of Critical Activity Mode of operation

-- Describe IMCA 220 and MTS Tech Ops documents outline CAMO in detail - Describe that CAMO mode set is setup as redundancy mode of operation - Describe how the CAMO must match the vessel FMEA

-TAM - Principle and layout of Task Appropriate Mode

-- Describe IMCA 220 and MTS Tech Ops documents outline TAM in detail - Describe that TAM requirement could be less than required by the FMEA and after a failure the vessel could have a loss of position - Describe TAM can be used to reduce fuel when the loss of position would not affect safety of vessel

-TAGOS - Principle and layout of Thruster and Generator Operating Strategy

-- Describe how the TAGOS can be used to list what combination of generators can be online, setting of all tie breakers and maximum percentage of load used - Describe the TAGOS arrangements

-Limitations of different type of DP operations

-- Describe the mode of operation will depend on the modes supplied with DP system - Describe the reason DP vessel cannot be used for anchor handling with tension meter is feed into DP and the problem if tension meter fails

-SIMOPS

-- Describe Limitations and extra redundancy required when vessel is in Close proximity and drift on - Describe that extra redundancy and generators may be requested by DPO in a high-risk drift - Describe at times the main watch-keeping engineer might need to stay in the control room - Describe how vessel can be affected by thruster wash from other vessels - Describe how working in close proximity to other vessels might limit the options for manoeuvring the vessel in event of a failure

-Operating in open water

-- Describe how in open water the vessel might be drift on to a subsea asset. - Describe which position reference system will not work

-Possible effects of subsea operation on DP vessels.

-- Underwater current on drilling risers, Lars, tether and ROV leading force on DP - Launch and recovery high risk operation - Danger of tether becoming entangled in thrusters

-Possible effects of remote access
+- 11.29.17.
+Describe ASOG/CAMO needs to be approved by Charterer - 11.29.18.
+Describe ASOG/CAMO list actions required after a failure - 11.30 CAMO Principle and layout of Critical Activity Mode of operation - 11.30.1.
+Describe IMCA 220 and MTS Tech Ops documents outline CAMO in detail - 11.30.2.
+Describe that CAMO mode set is setup as redundancy mode of operation - 11.30.3.
+Describe how the CAMO must match the vessel FMEA - 11.31 TAM Principle and layout of Task Appropriate Mode - 11.31.1.
+Describe IMCA 220 and MTS Tech Ops documents outline TAM in detail - 11.31.2.
+Describe that TAM requirement could be less than required by the FMEA and after a failure the vessel could have a loss of position - 11.31.3.
+Describe TAM can be used to reduce fuel when the loss of position would not affect safety of vessel - 11.32.
+TAGOS Principle and layout of Thruster and Generator Operating Strategy - 11.32.1.
+Describe how the TAGOS can be used to list what combination of generators can be online, setting of all tie breakers and maximum percentage of load used - 11.32.2.
+Describe the TAGOS arrangements - 11.33 Limitations of different type of DP operations - 11.33.1.
+Describe the mode of operation will depend on the modes supplied with DP system - 11.33.2.
+Describe the reason DP vessel cannot be used for anchor handling with tension meter is feed into DP and the problem if tension meter fails - 11.34 SIMOPS - 11.34.1.
+Describe Limitations and extra redundancy required when vessel is in Close proximity and drift on - 11.34.2.
+Describe that extra redundancy and generators may be requested by DPO in a high-risk drift on - 11.34.3.
+Describe at times the main watch-keeping engineer might need to stay in the control room - 11.34.4.
+Describe how vessel can be affected by thruster wash from other vessels - 11.34.5.
+Describe how working in close proximity to other vessels might limit the options for manoeuvring the vessel in event of a failure - 11.35 Operating in open water - 11.35.1.
+Describe how in open water the vessel might be drift on to a subsea asset. - 11.35.2.
+Describe which position reference system will not work - 11.36 Possible effects of subsea operation on DP vessels. - 11.36.1.
+Underwater current on drilling risers, Lars, tether and ROV leading force on DP - 11.36.2.
+Launch and recovery high risk operation - 11.36.3.
+Danger of tether becoming entangled in thrusters - 11.37 Possible effects of remote access - 11.37.1.
 Describe using Remote diagnostics and the danger of use during DP

-LESSONS LEARNED
+Lessons Learned

-Common causes of DP incidents (past incident case studies)

-- Review IMCA DP incident flowcharts - Review of various published Incident report.
+11.38 Common causes of DP incidents (past incident case studies) 11.38.1.
+Review IMCA DP incident flowcharts 11.38.2.
+Review of various published Incident report.
 (IMCA, MTS, Coastguard)

+'''

-Information required when reporting system problems
+11.39 Information required when reporting system problems

+'''